ShlokVFX/100-days-cuda/Day 25/Readme.md

 By prioritizing these metrics, the profiling system can provide actionable insights—enabling targeted optimizations at both the kernel and the system level to ensure efficient scaling of distributed training.”

----

-### **References and Context**

-These answers combine insights from:
-- NVIDIA’s official documentation on Nsight Compute and Nsight Systems.
-- Best practices for GPU kernel optimization (occupancy, memory throughput, and warp divergence).
-- General industry practices for profiling distributed training systems (using tools like Prometheus/Grafana for system-level monitoring).